Scan VMware

 The summary highlights:

-• VM Scan Status – full, partial, or failed scans (color-coded)
+• Scan Status Chart – donut chart showing full, partial, or failed scans (color-coded)

-• Error Summary – common reasons (e.g., missing credentials, low disk)
+• Error Summary Chart – donut chart showing common error categories (e.g., credentials, network, agent, access, other)

 • Full scans = guest + hypervisor data